aapit/ansible-esp-idf/README.md

 # Warning
 Running this playbook sets the default Python version to `python3`.
 Python 2 is still the default on some systems, even though it's end-of-life since 2021.
+This can have unintended consequences, depending on your setup.
+It works fine for me, but proceed at your own risk.

 # Prerequisites
 You have to have the `XDG_CONFIG_HOME` environment variable set.